ssec/polar2grid/py/polar2grid/doc/source/misc_recipes.rst

 The `-n 0` is used to set the background data value so it will not be included in the merge.
-This is required because witout it, the black regions that border the second WGS84 GeoTIFF will be overlaid on top of the first image.
+This is required because without it, the black regions that border the second WGS84 GeoTIFF will be overlaid on top of the first image.